RobertDober/Earsuite/README.md

 ```

+#### Automatic HTML Generation

+If you do not have the converted HTML version of your Markdown files you can generate them with the given `Earmark` version in `mix.exs` simply
+by running

+    mix escript.build
+    ./earsuite

+### Earmark Acceptance Test

+Change `mix.exs` to point `Earmark` to the local version to acceptance test, e.g.

+    {:earmark, path: "/home/robert/git/earmark"},

+and simply run the tests

+## How it (does/will) work?

-Whenever `mix test` is run, the Markdown file will be converted to html and structurally compared to the provided HTML file.
+Whenever `mix test` is run, the Markdown files will be converted to html and structurally compared to the associated HTML files.

-And that is the hard part I am going to work on....
+And that is the hard part I am going to work on, especially to make head and tails of the diffs ....

 # LICENSE